 1 person becoming eligible as specified in subsection (d).
 2 (j) Deferrals.
-Any person who is notified of their eligibility 3 for earned reentry under this Section may defer their 4 eligibility for 2 years by notifying the Prisoner Review 5 Board within 3 months of receiving notification of 6 eligibility.
-7 (k) If earned reentry is denied under this Section, the 8 Board shall provide a written statement to the candidate that 9 shall include the reasons for the denial, what the candidate 10 must accomplish to attain earned reentry in the future; and 11 when the candidate is eligible to reapply for earned reentry, 12 which shall be no later than 2 years after the denial.
+Any person who is notified of the person's 3 eligibility for earned reentry under this Section may defer 4 the person's eligibility for 2 years by notifying the Prisoner 5 Review Board within 3 months of receiving notification of 6 eligibility.
+7 (k) If earned reentry is denied under this Section, the 8 Board shall provide a written statement to the candidate that 9 shall include the reasons for the denial, what the candidate 10 must accomplish to attain earned reentry in the future, and 11 when the candidate is eligible to reapply for earned reentry, 12 which shall be no later than 2 years after the denial.
 The 13 candidate may seek a continuance of up to 2 additional years.
 14 (1) An incarcerated person described in this Section may 15 not be barred from any programming because his or her maximum 16 out date is not in the near future.
-17 (m) Every incarcerated person described in this Section 18 may bring legal counsel or an advocate of his or her choice to 19 the earned reentry hearing.
+17 (m) Every incarcerated person described in this Section 18 may bring legal counsel or an advocate of his or her choice to

+19 the earned reentry hearing.

 20 (n) Every incarcerated person described in this Section 21 may attend and testify at his or her earned reentry hearing in 22 person or by video-conference or may have counsel or an 23 advocate read a statement.

-(o) Every incarcerated person described in this Section

-shall be provided full and complete access to his or her master record file, with the exception of the names of verified
+(o) Every incarcerated person described in this Section shall be provided full and complete access to his or her master record file, with the exception of the names of verified

-- confidential informants, at least 60 days prior to any earned 1 2 reentry hearing.
-The incarcerated person has a right to 3 challenge any false, misleading, or otherwise inaccurate information contained therein.
-The Department of Corrections 4 5 shall establish an expedited process for incarcerated persons to challenge such false, misleading, or otherwise inaccurate 6 7 information so that it can be removed prior to any earned reentry hearing.
-Every incarcerated person described in this 8 9 section may have counsel assist them in challenging inaccurate 10 information. - 11 (p) This Section applies retroactively to every person
+1 confidential informants, at least 60 days prior to any earned 2 reentry hearing.
+The incarcerated person has a right to 3 challenge any false, misleading, or otherwise inaccurate 4 information contained therein.
+The Department of Corrections 5 shall establish an expedited process for incarcerated persons 6 to challenge such false, misleading, or otherwise inaccurate 7 information so that it can be removed prior to any earned 8 reentry hearing.
+Every incarcerated person described in this 9 Section may have counsel assist him or her in challenging

-12 currently serving a term of imprisonment in a Department of

-13 Corrections institution or facility, which is necessary in

-14 order to serve the important objectives listed in the

-15 preamble, including that of restoring incarcerated individuals

-16 to useful citizenship, as required by Section 11 of Article I
+11 (p) This Section applies retroactively to every person 12 currently serving a term of imprisonment in a Department of 13 Corrections institution or facility, which is necessary in order to serve the important objectives listed in the 14 preamble, including that of restoring incarcerated individuals 15 to useful citizenship, as required by Section 11 of Article 1 16 17 of the Illinois Constitution.

-17 of the Illinois Constitution. - (q) Nothing in this Section guarantees release.
-It only provides the opportunity for the incarcerated person to demonstrate his or her readiness to obtain earned reentry. - 21 (730 ILCS 5/3-5-1) (from Ch.
+18 (q) Nothing in this Section guarantees release.
+It only 19 provides the opportunity for the incarcerated person to 20 demonstrate his or her readiness to obtain earned reentry.

+(730 ILCS 5/3-5-1) (from Ch.
 38, par.
+1003-5-1)

-1003-5-1) - 22 Sec.
+22 Sec.
 3-5-1.
-Master Record File. - 23 (a) The Department of Corrections and the Department of 24 Juvenile Justice shall maintain a master record file on each 25 person committed to it, which shall contain the following
+Master Record File.